dotnet/docs-maui/docs/get-started/first-app.md

 :::zone pivot="devices-android"

 <!-- markdownlint-disable MD029 -->
-07. Visual Studio 2022 for Mac 17.4 Preview will display an infobar if your Mac lacks the Android SDK components.
+07. Visual Studio 2022 for Mac will display an infobar if your Mac lacks the Android SDK components.
 Click the **Install** button to install the Android SDK:

     :::image type="content" source="media/first-app/vsmac/android-install-sdk.png" alt-text="Install the missing Android SDK components.":::